Nellyan4/Nellyan4/README.md

 **Project Experience**

+- **College Stress Test score**

+  Part-time data intern at [The Hill Group, Inc.](https://hillgroupinc.com/) to perform data collection, cleaning, and analysis on College stress score of 4-year Not For-profit Colleges in Pennsylvnia.
+Following the algorithms and guidelines of

 - **Hua Psych Survey Platform**

   UX Designer of the survey platform, this helps UW students publish their surveys!